- Benefit from animal handling experience from day one

 - Join the only veterinary school in the world to win an ASPIRE award in recognition of our student engagement

-This course is open to UK, EU and international students who have a passion for entering the veterinary profession.
-You will study basic veterinary sciences and clinical subjects.
-Teaching is delivered progressively in a clinically integrated programme so you are always seeing the clinical relevance of what you study.
+Open to UK, EU and international students who have a passion for entering the veterinary profession.
+You will study basic veterinary sciences and clinical subjects, delivered progressively in a clinically integrated programme.
+Meaning you always see the clinical relevance of what you are learning.

-The majority of the teaching is provided in body system-based modules (eg Cardiorespiratory System, Reproductive System) each covering all of the common domestic, wildlife and exotic species.
-This allows you to gain an overall picture of the body system by integrating more traditional subjects, such as anatomy and physiology.
+The majority of teaching uses in body system-based modules.
+For example, Cardiorespiratory System, Reproductive System.
+These cover all common domestic, wild and exotic species.
+Allowing you to gain a rounded picture of the body system by integrating traditional subjects, such as anatomy and physiology.

-Each module is delivered once as a veterinary science subject (during year one or two) and again as a clinical subject (during year three or four).
-We choose this curriculum style so you benefit from maximised animal handling and clinical experience.
-It also aids inter-year learning, with third and fourth years assisting with the teaching for the first and second years.
-This acts as revision for the senior students and early-year students feedback that they enjoy having that support from their peers.
+Modules are taught twice ─ once as a veterinary science subject (during year one or two) and again as a clinical subject (during year three or four) ─ which maximises your animal handling and clinical experience.
+You'll also benefit from inter-year learning, with third and fourth year students assisting with the teaching for the first and second years.
+This acts as revision for senior students and support for early-year students from their peers.

-The final year is lecture free with clinical rotations that means every two weeks you will experience a new environment, providing you with a broad learning platform.
+The final year is lecture free with clinical rotations.
+Every two weeks you will experience a new environment, providing you with a broad learning platform.
 You will work with various species from dogs and cats in local practices to exotic animals at Twycross Zoo.

 Years one and two

-In the first two years you will learn primarily about the "normal" animal using clinical case examples and scenarios.
+In the first two years you'll learn primarily about the ‘normal’ animal using clinical case examples and scenarios.
 You will also develop animal handling skills, and an understanding of animal husbandry, relevant industries and the role of animals in society.
-Personal and professional skills focuses on learning, communication and the professional role of the veterinary surgeon.
+Personal and professional skills are developed focussing on learning, communication and the professional role of the veterinary surgeon.

 Year three – BVMedSci

 While other UK veterinary schools may offer an intercalated degree, we are the only school to offer an integrated BVMedSci.
-This means you won’t have to study for an additional year, saving on tuition fees and living costs.
+This means you study one less year, saving on tuition fees and living costs.